Saicharan345/Codeclause_vlog/README.md

 ## 📚 Project Title: Blog Website

 This is a simple and interactive blog website developed as part of the **CodeClause Internship Program (July 2025 Batch)**.
-The platform allows users to add, edit, delete blog posts, upload images, categorize articles, and add comments.
+The website allows users to add, edit, and delete blog posts, upload images, categorize articles, and add comments.

 ---

 ## 🚀 Features
-- Add New Blog Posts (Title, Content, Image, Category)
+- Add New Blog Posts with Title, Content, Image, and Category.
-- Edit & Delete existing blog posts
+- Edit and Delete existing posts.
-- Filter posts by Category (Tech / Travel)
+- Filter articles by Category (Tech / Travel).
-- Comment Section per post (stored in LocalStorage)
+- Comment Section per post (stored in LocalStorage).
-- Persistent data using LocalStorage (no backend)
+- Persistent data storage using LocalStorage (data remains after refresh).
-- Clean and responsive UI
+- Simple and clean responsive User Interface.

 ---